elastio/bon/website/src/guide/typestate-api/builders-type-signature.md

 Now you know the mechanics of how a builder's type is built, so you can denote it when it's returned from a function or stored in a struct.

-However, to be able to write useful custom methods on the builder, you'll need to know the `trait`s behind the type states.
+However, to be able to write useful custom methods on the builder, you'll need to know the traits behind the type states.
 Go to the next page to learn more.